thomleysens/pbf2graph/README.md

 #### 2.4.3 With Podman

-* In the directory with the Dockerfile, open a shell:
+* In the directory containing the Dockerfile, open a shell:
 	```cmd
 	podman run -v [absolute/path/to/data/directory]:/data -it pbf2graph
 	```